tyson-swetnam/srer-wgew/sfm/web_odm.md

 A celebratory screen should appear.
 Set up your user_name and password.

+If your images are hosted on CyVerse DataStore, you can use [iCommands](https://pods.iplantcollaborative.org/wiki/display/DS/Setting+Up+iCommands) to transfer them onto the VM, or you can use a [FUSE mount to your DataStore](https://pods.iplantcollaborative.org/wiki/display/DS/Using+FUSE+to+Mount+the+CyVerse+Data+Store).

+If you are using another service, like Google Drive, a FUSE mount called `ocamlfuse` can be established.
+[Setup instructions here](/sfm/drive_google.md#fuse-client-ocamfluse)

+Or you can move your data onto the VM using a third party app like `Drive` using the Go language.
+[Setup instructions here](sfm/drive_google.md#install-go)

 ### Worker nodes for WebODM

 WebODM can distribute jobs to multiple nodes.
 It is not advised to connect VMs from different locations, e.g. a head node running in Tucson with the worker node running in Indiana.
 Doing so will greatly slow transfer of data, and possibly result in failed jobs.